-One of the best movies to enjoy is one that is “little known” (those few caught on its release) or little-remembered (no one recalls it even though they’ve seen it).
-For myself, I hadn’t heard anything or remember seeing any of the marketing about “Thank You for Smoking” back in 2006.
+One of the best movies to enjoy is one that is “little known” (those that few caught on its release and languished on the second page of box office money lists) or little-remembered (no one recalls it even though they’ve seen it).
+Over the past decade or so, I’ve not paid as much attention to Hollywood for obvious reasons – lack of creativity resulting in idiotic “reboots;” a general spectrum of ignorance; and the nauseating political correctness of knee-jerk, dumbass entertainers.
+For myself, I hadn’t heard anything or remember seeing any of the marketing about “Thank You for Smoking” when it was released in early 2006 after making its debut at a film festival in Canada in the fall of 2005.
 Bad move.
-It instantly made being one of my top 10 all-time favorite films.
+When I finally saw it on DVD, it instantly made my top 10 list of all-time favorite films.
 It’s a tour-de-force for Aaron Eckhart and simply a pleasure to watch.
-It not only is fun, but it has an intelligent story that is wonderfully written and acted.
+It not only is fun, but it has an intelligent story that is wonderfully written and better acted – with one exception.

 ‘Thank You for Smoking’